cdr74/AutoSquash/README.md

 _Caution_: there are multiple sources of old verions on bitbucket, github etc!

+## Monitoring

+Basic story for Squash TM goes like this and should be similar for the Orchestrator:
+- OTEL agent (1 per JVM) to collect Java metrics using byte code instrumentation
+- OTEL colelctor (1 per cluster) to aggregate data from collectors and export to prometheus (format change)
+- JMX collector to get insight into Tomcat, data directly pulled from Prometheus, not involving the collector
+- Grafana to visualize data in Prometheus

 ## Squash TM

 Squash TM is a Spring Boot based app with integrated Tomcat v9.